Rajshree36/WeatherApp_Assignment/README.md

 External file used for CSS as index.css
 The backgroud image used in the project is placed in images folder under src.
 And did the git configuration, to commit the changes.
+To run the scripts , please use npm start